rakshita-bhat/Personal-Voice-Based-Assistant/README.md

 🛠️ Technologies Used:

 Python

 speech_recognition – for processing voice input

-pyttsx3 / gTTS – for speech output
+pyttsx3  – for speech output

 pywhatkit – for WhatsApp messaging and calls